surfacesyntacticud/guidelines/content/docs/language/french/syntaxic/il_y_a.md

 # Il y a

-There are three possible annotation for `il y a` in french :
+There are three possible annotations for `il y a` in French:

 - Il y a as an adposition
 - Il y a as an expletive construction
-- Il y a as a locativ pronoun
+- Il y a as a locative pronoun

 ## `Il y a` as an adposition